kristianespina/simple-cpp-chatbot/README.md

 # Simple C++ Chatbot

-This was created for our subject COMP201 - Computer Fundamentals and Programming for General Engineering Students 2nd year
+This was created for our subject COMP201 - Computer Fundamentals and Programming for 2nd Year General Engineering Students
 ### Version
 1.0.0 - Probably the last XD
 ### Note